 The old connections not needed anymore (like the association of a cartoon’s voice with a bowl of cereal or thinking that because you can’t see mom she can’t see you) are “trimmed away” by synaptic pruning and new more useful connections are strengthened as we learn and grow.

 Our brains don’t stop growing until our mid-20s or even early 30s, but even after our brains stop growing we can continue put learn by putting our 86 billion neurons (each with about a 1,000 – 10,000 different connections) and the “neuroplasticity” our brain to use.

 FACT: Neuroplasticity refers to the synaptic and non-synaptic plasticity of our brains throughout our lives.
 Scientists are sure of how our synapses can strengthen and weaken, but they think (and can show) other areas of the brain have the same ability too.

 Thoughts Rewiring the Brain Isn’t Magic, it’s a Matter of Efficiency

-The goal of the brains ability to connect useful pathways and trim away shorter ones is simply a matter of efficiency.
+The goal of the brain’s ability to connect useful pathways and trim away shorter ones is a matter of efficiency.

 Firing off neurons is energetically expensive.
 The more efficient the pathways, the shorter the distance between connections, the less work the brain has to do, the fewer calories you need to eat to survive.
-Likewise, the faster your brain can produce a useful thought, the quicker you can avoid a falling boulder, the quick you can learn to use fire for heat and stop touching it, the easier you can remember which berry makes you sick, and the quicker you can react to the large beast trying to get you before you get it.
+Likewise, the faster your brain can produce a useful thought, the more likely you are to avoid a falling boulder, the faster you can learn to use fire for heat and stop touching it, the faster you can remember which berry makes you sick, and the quicker you can react to the large beast trying to get you before you get it.

 How Much Impact Does a Single Thought Have?